astropi-b/astropi-b.github.io/projects.md

    <div class="research-item">
     <img class="research-image" src="/img/sdc3b.jpeg" alt="SDC3">
     <h3><a href="/research/sdc3/">Science Data Challenge (SDC) 3b - Inference by SKAO</a></h3>
-    <p> In collaboration with the SKAO team and Centro de Supercomputación de Galicia (CESGA), we are using modern data analysis techniques to infer unknown properties at the epoch of reionization.</p>
+    <p> In collaboration with the SKAO team and Centro de Supercomputación de Galicia (CESGA), we are using modern data analysis techniques to infer about the properties of Universe at the epoch of reionization.</p>
   </div>

    <div class="research-item">